 This course covers the unique liability issues for those working in criminal justice, and specifically in law enforcement.
-Topics include civil rights violations, workplace liability issues, tort liability, and vicarious liability.
-In addition, this course examines liability risks specifically related to law enforcement such as due regard, negligence, excessive use of force, and posits liability reduction strategies.
+Topics include civil rights violations, workplace liability issues,

 CRIM 4003 Victimology

 This course provides an overview of the history and theory of victimology.
 Topics include typology of victims, analyzing patterns of victimization, and examining the psychological and sociological impact upon victims.
 Additional discussion points include victim blame, victim facilitation, victim advocacy, Stockholm Syndrome, and the interaction between victims, the police, and the court system.